jk/php-wsdl-creator/readme.txt

 Another solution is to work with complex types that serve the parameters.
 Then every method that supports NULL in parameters needs to use a complex type as the only one parameter that includes the parameters as elements.
+In this case you don't need the proxy class.

 Demonstrations
 ~~~~~~~~~~~~~~